10 Best Free Things to Do in San Diego

 Sunset in Pacific Beach

 What better way to have a romantic evening than watching the sunset on the beach?
-Pacific Beach and La Jolla are ideal locations to spend an intimate evening with your significant other as you watch the setting sun over the ocean.
+Pacific Beach and La Jolla are ideal locations to spend an intimate evening with your significant other as you watch the setting sun over the Pacific Ocean.

 A Nice Sunny Day at the Embarcadero